What does the membership think?

 Re: What does the membership think?

-Love it, an analogy and humour all rolled into one, brilliantjon_d wrote: ↑Wed Feb 03, 2021 7:52 pm This forum was initially slated as; " leave your agenda/s on the door mat."
+jon_d wrote: Wed Feb 03, 2021 7:52 pm This forum was initially slated as; " leave your agenda/s on the door mat."
 It's gradually changing.
 I believe, even the welcome page has changed from the original statement.

 If the forum wants to drift into political (etc) issues, then ok.
 I wonder why; I sort of can explain my wondering by a rhetorical question and an observation.